Codeinwp/visualizer/readme.txt

 == Changelog ==

+= 1.5 =
+* Added support for live editor
+* Added support for importing data from other charts
+* Added filter for chart settings
+* Fixed bug when zero was not working on the charts

 = 1.4.2.3 =
 * Implemented ability to edit horizontal and vertical axis number format for bar and column charts